About the Creative

 This toolkit is a practical guide that links to existing resources for organisations that want to take action on equity.
 It does not seek to include all available literature, nor to identify or fill gaps in the literature, but instead to curate a selection of leading practical resources.

-Lead Writer & Project Producer: Monique Choy (Stage One)
+Lead Writer & Stage One Project Producer: Monique Choy

-Additional Research Support: Rebecca Mostyn
+Additional Research Support: Rebecca Mostyn (Director, Research and Knowledge Management, Creative Australia)

 Accessibility Consultant: Shravan Reddi

-The British Council is the UK’s international organisation for cultural relations and educational
+The British Council is the UK’s international organisation for cultural relations and educational opportunities, on the ground in six continents and over 100 countries, bringing international opportunity to life, every day.

 Our Partners